nsidc/qgreenland/scripts/private-archive-preprocess/racmo_qgreenland_jan2021/README.md

 gzip: refreeze.1958-2018.BN_RACMO2.3p2_FGRN055_1km.YYmean.nc.gz: unexpected end of file
 ```

+This batch also contained a calculated complete wind vector file ff10m which
+did not match our own calculations.

 ## January 2021

 Instead of a zip, we downloaded each individual file from the server.
 See
 `fetch.sh`.
 This contains the fix for the 0-byte `refreeze` file.

+This batch did not include the ff10m file that we believe was inaccurate in the
+last batch, so we need to calculate it ourselves.

 # Pre-processing